d-cook/Interact/README.md

 Imagine if a drawing-program required you to type out operations as text, and then run them to see the result, rather than just "drawing" the picture directly (see [drw: a "useful tool"](https://programmingmadecomplicated.wordpress.com/2017/10/29/introducing-drw-a-useful-tool-to-solve-a-practical-problem/)).
 That is the backward way in which traditional computer programming works.

 My idea is to create a tool where programming is not done by writing instructions for the actions to perform (aka coding), but by *performing* the actions as a user, and then replaying & editing them visually.
-Like [Drawing Dynamic Visualizations](http://worrydream.com/DrawingDynamicVisualizationsTalk/), but for programming instead of a drawing.
+Like [Drawing Dynamic Visualizations](http://worrydream.com/DrawingDynamicVisualizationsTalk/), but for a program instead of a drawing.

 **Here's how it works:**